 Ill-health retirement for active members

-Seeking the opinion of an independent registered medical practitioner (IRMP)
+Getting the opinion of an independent registered medical practitioner (IRMP)

 Before deciding whether to award an ill-health retirement, you must get the opinion of an IRMP.
 The IRMP must be registered with the General Medical Council and have a qualification in occupational health.